Denny-Lin/DDK_automatic_finger/README.md

 # DDK_automatic_finger
-* It is a machine to imitate finger in touch validation of screen.
+* It is a machine to imitate finger in touch validations of screen.
 * This is an idea.
 <br><br/>